Tanesha Awasthi

-Tanesha Awasthi (born March 4, 1981) is a top influencer and designer.
-She runs the fashion blog "Girl With Curves."
-As of May 22, 2020 she has 470,000 followers on Instagram.
-She is part of the "curvy blog" movement and often speaks about her views on body-positivity and self-acceptance.
-She has been featured in many prominent magazines discussing her views on both style and confidence, and sharing advice on style tips for all body sizes.
+Tanesha Awasthi (born March 4, 1981) is an influential fashion blogger, designer, and advocate for body positivity.
+She is best known for her fashion blog, Girl With Curves.

+Awasthi has become a leading figure in the "curvy blog" movement, where she has gained recognition for her commitment to celebrating diverse body types.
+She has been featured in many notable magazines discussing her views on both style and self-acceptance, and sharing advice on style tips for all body sizes.

 Career

-Awasthi started "Girl With Curves" in 2011 while working in the tech field in order to share her style tips and express her passion for fashion.
+Awasthi started Girl With Curves in 2011 while working in the tech field in order to share her style tips and express her passion for fashion.
 She posted images of her outfits to her blog every day.
 She identifies her blog as a member of the "curvy community."
-She often speaks of her blog as a platform for self-acceptance and body-positivity.
+She often speaks of her blog as a platform for self-assurance and body confidence.

 In November 2013, Awasthi began designing clothing.
 Her first design was a tutu.
 Her plus-size fashion collection line features peplum tops, skinny jeans, crop tops, and skirts.

 Awasthi partnered with Pandora Jewelry in 2014 in order to showcase their Autumn/Winter collection.
 She completed a meet-and-greet with shoppers at an event at the Westfield Valley Fair on October 18, 2014.